Match Reports

 King’s Lynn started the second half in positive fashion, but it was the Bucks who nearly grabbed the next goal of the game seven minutues after the break.
 Walker couldn’t get a clean shot away after meeting Leshabela’s low cross, but the ball fell to Stenson who span and fired towards goal, but his shot was well blocked a few yards out.
 Five minutes later, Allen-Hadley did superbly well to jink and weave his way down the left before looking to bend one into the far corner, but his effort flew just wide.

 The Linnets were creating chances too, and they might have had a penalty when Goodman went down in the box, but referee Daniel Baines waved away the protests.
 King’s Lynn did find a way back into the game in the 64th minute, though.
-Davis played a good ball in from the left, and Simone Troso nipped in at the near post to dink the ball over Gracey to halve the deficit.
+Davis played a good ball across into the left channel, and Simone Troso controlled well and dinked the ball over Gracey to halve the deficit.

 That goal lifted the Linnets, and the Bucks had to dig in to keep them at bay.
 When the Norfolk side did create a glorious chance in the 78th minute, Gracey was on hand to make a super save to keep out Goodman’s header back across goal.

 The mood inside the SEAH Stadium had certainly shifted, but Wilkin’s men were largely keeping the Linnets at arm’s length.
-As the game moved into stoppage time, Jordan Cranston nearly swung a corner straight in, but Jones just about stretched to tip it over the bar.
-King’s Lynn then went down the other, won a free kick, and from the delivery Rhys Doherty rose highest but could only head over the bar when he really should have done better.
+As the game moved into stoppage time, Jordan Cranston nearly swung a freekick from by the corner straight in, but Jones just about stretched to tip it over the bar.
+King’s Lynn then went down the other, won a free kick, and from the delivery Rhys Doherty rose highest but could only head over the bar when he perhaps should have done better.

 A largely even game overall, but the Bucks found a way to win 2-1, which sees Wilkin’s men move to within two points of the playoffs.